simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

      <li>How to create a hardware configuration</li>
      <li>How to set the security settings</li>
      <li>How to get assemblies into the project</li>
-     <li>You have learned where to find a variable for the software program</li>
+     <li>You have learned where to find variables for the software program</li>
      <li>You have loaded your first hardware configuration</li>
    </ul>
    <br>